SystemsApproach/sdn/switch.rst

 hiding both types of chips behind the ``v1model.p4`` (or similar) architecture model, and letting the P4 compiler output the backend code understood by their respective SDKs.
-Obviously this scenario doesn’t work for an arbitrary P4 program that wants to do something that the Tomahawk chip doesn’t support, but it will work for standard L2/L3 switch behavior.
+Obviously this scenario doesn't work for an arbitrary P4 program that wants to do something that the Tomahawk chip doesn't support, but it will work for standard L2/L3 switch behavior.

 4.5.2 SAI